ALTIBASE/Documents/ReleaseNotes/eng/Altibase_7_3_0_0_1_Release_Notes.md

 ##### Performance Enhancement for Migration

 Improved performance of data insertion for large data migrations.
-A new option, -lightmod, has been introduced of iloader.
-Refer to [**iLoader User's Maunal**](https://github.com/ALTIBASE/Documents/blob/master/Manuals/Altibase_trunk/eng/iLoader%20User's%20Manual.md).
+A new option, -lightmode, has been introduced of iloader.
+Refer to [**iLoader User's Manual**](https://github.com/ALTIBASE/Documents/blob/master/Manuals/Altibase_trunk/eng/iLoader%20User's%20Manual.md).

 ##### JDBC Fetch Performance

 To enhance JDBC fetch performance, ResultSet objects are now reused.
 When multiple ResultSet objects are created from the same PreparedStatement object, the first ResultSet object is reused.
-If you do not want to reuse ResultSet objects, you can change the value of the reuse_resultset property in the JDBC connection properties to false.
+If users do not want to reuse ResultSet objects, the users can change the value of the reuse_resultset property in the JDBC connection properties to false.

 </br>